 Review the Menus Before You Go

 While you may not have your Festival Passport before you get to Walt Disney World, you will have access to the EPCOT Food and Wine Festival Menus on this blog!
 Take some time on your lunch break or even at the airport, and skim the festival menus ahead of time.
 This is IMPORTANT!
 Because there will be some outdoor kitchens you may want to skip completely.
 And others where you may want to eat everything.
 Go through the list of booths, and circle what you want to try!
 This will save time and indecision.

 Plan 2 Days at EPCOT Food and Wine Festival

 How many days should you plan for the EPCOT Food and Wine Festival?
 We highly recommend you plan at least two days at EPCOT’s Food and Wine Festival.
 Why?
 Because it’s difficult to get the best dishes from 20+ booths of food in one day.
 At least not without having a stomach ache!
 Two days at the Food and the Wine Festival will help you get through your favorite foods, maybe experience the Eat to the Beat concert series, and still allow you time to experience some rides and the Harmonious show at EPCOT.

 Drink Plenty of Water

-It can be easy to want to try to get in all the things during the festival, but make sure you take breaks!
+It can be easy to want to try to get in all the things during the festival.
+But, make sure you take breaks!
 Between the heat, the constant desire to try new food and drinks, and walking thousands of steps around the World Showcase, you’re going to need a break.
 Whether you leave Epcot entirely, take a ride on Living With the Land, or attend a Festival demo, your body will appreciate a break.
+We like our afternoon breaks at the Disney Boardwalk, through the International Gateway Entrance, located between the France and UK pavilions.
 And don’t worry, the festival will still be there for you when you’re ready to come back!